Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 The Off-Plan Advantage: Boosting Your Profit Potential

-Illustrative Scenario: An investor purchases a 1-bedroom apartment in Dubai Creek Harbour (off-plan) for AED 1.2 million (approximately $327,000).
-Upon the project's completion in 2-3 years, the property's market value increases to AED 1.6 million (approximately $436,000).
-Subsequently, renting this property for AED 80,000 per year (approximately $21,800) yields an attractive 6.6% return.
+An investor acquires a 1-bedroom condo in Dubai Creek Harbour (off-plan) for AED 1.2 million (roughly $327,000).
+Upon the project's completion in 2-3 years, the property's market value will rise to AED 1.6 million (about $436,000).
+Consequently, leasing this property for AED 80,000 annually (roughly $21,800) generates a commendable 6.6% return!

 Long-Term Value: The Potential for Capital Appreciation